Lapaire

 Venture Round in 2013

-Carrières du Moungo SA is a company based in Douala, Cameroon, that specializes in the production and sale of sand, crushed gravel, and ready-mix concrete.
-It operates three sites where it extracts and distributes high-quality raw materials essential for construction projects in the region.
-Through its operations, Carrières du Moungo plays a significant role in supporting the construction industry in Cameroon by providing reliable and durable building materials.
+Carrières du Moungo SA is a company based in Douala, Cameroon, specializing in the production and sale of sand and other construction materials.
+The company operates sand quarries and gravel pits, supplying high-quality raw materials essential for construction projects.
+Carrières du Moungo distributes a range of products, including sand, crushed gravel, and ready-mix concrete, from its three operating sites, thereby playing a significant role in supporting the construction industry in Cameroon.

 Acep Burkina